Chau Cham-son: Awards and honours

 Besides the Bronze Wolf, he received Scouting awards from the United Kingdom and Thailand.
 He was awarded the APR Scout Medallion (1986) and the APR Distinguished Service Award (1995).

-Chau has been a Vice President of the Scout Association of Hong Kong since his retiring from the post of Chief Commissioner in 1997.
-He is also a holder of Long Service Medal with four stars signifying he has served faithfully for no less than 55 years as an adult leader of Hong Kong Scouts.
+Chau was a Vice President of the Scout Association of Hong Kong since his retiring from the post of Chief Commissioner in 1997.
+He was also a holder of Long Service Medal with four stars signifying he has served faithfully for no less than 55 years as an adult leader of Hong Kong Scouts.